Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

-Bangladesh has transferred hundreds of Rohingya refugees to Bhashan Char, a low-lying island in the Bay of Bengal prone to cyclones and floods.
-International aid groups complain they weren't involved in the move.
+Bangladesh has transferred hundreds of Rohingya refugees to Bhashan Char, a low-lying island prone to cyclones and floods.
+The move comes amid criticism from international aid groups, who say they weren't involved.

 They were heavily guarded by security forces and barred from talking to journalists.
 Government officials, who were present at the site, have yet to give any official statement.
 Additional police forces were seen patrolling the area.